Yellow FlowerPot Coral (Goniopora sp.) species of coral is a tenaciously aggressive one, that is rich in both opulence and color.

 In captivity, these corals benefit from liquid nutrients like Marine Snow, Phytoplex, as well as, lipid-rich phytoplankton substitutes.
 The Goniopora Coral would also consume Zooplankton, but it is not a good idea to serve that as a main food source.
 Phytoplankton could provide this coral 1/2 of its daily nutritional requirements.

-People are often drawn to Goniopora specimens because of this coral's long, exquisite and stunning polyp, which guarantees to make this species the centerpiece in any aquarium.
+People are often drawn to Goniopora specimens because of this coral's long, stunning and exquisite polyp, which guarantees to make this species the centerpiece in any aquarium.